 U.S. National Park rangers carry a lot of responsibility – it’s up to them to protect the USA’s most important national and historic places as well as the people who visit them.

 With thousands of parks, refuges and historic sites to protect, a park ranger’s job is exciting and rewarding, but certainly no easy feat.
 While each U.S. National Park is unique, they do have some things in common.
-Al Nash, chief of public affairs for Yellowstone National Park (which spreads across the northwest corner of Wyoming into southern Montana and southeastern Idaho) is no stranger to the ranger uniform.
+Al Nash, former chief of public affairs for Yellowstone National Park (which spreads across the northwest corner of Wyoming into southern Montana and southeastern Idaho) is no stranger to the ranger uniform.
 After more than 18 years with the U.S. National Park Service, Nash knows a thing or two about making the most of your park vacation and how to put a smile on a park ranger’s face.
 Here are his seven top tips for enjoying national parks in the USA.

 1. Come Prepared …